-CarMax is one of the options car owners have for selling their used cars.
+CarMax is one of the options car owners have for selling used cars.
 The resale market has become so large, that multiple companies have tapped into it in order to capitalize on the needs of buyers and sellers.

 CarMax is a popular used car buyer and reseller.
 Their goal is to make the used-car sales process low-hassle and comfortable for customers.
 This is great for drivers because both buying and selling a used car can be difficult and tedious.